jsimonrichard/node-module-version-checker-rs/README.md

 ```

 To use, simply navigate to the root of the project and run `mvc` or use the `--dir` flag to specify the project root directory.

+To configure logging, use the `RUST_LOG` environment variable.